Skip to main content

 Jean focuses her practice on health care transactional, regulatory, and enforcement defense matters.
 She represents a variety of clients across the health care industry, including hospitals, physician organizations, health care systems, and long-term and urgent care providers.

 Jean’s health care industry transactions experience includes mergers and acquisitions, divestitures, joint ventures, and due diligence for health care providers and investors across the United States.
 Her recent transactional experience includes representing a Fortune 250 kidney care company, providers of radiology services, a private equity funded cardiology platform, and a national veterinary practice.
 She also has experience in health care enforcement defense, including supporting clients undergoing federal and state agency investigations, preparing self-disclosures to federal and state agencies, and conducting internal compliance investigations.
-She regularly advises on various health care regulatory topics, including telehealth, scope of practice, and the corporate practice of medicine.
-Additionally, she advises clients in the cosmetics, medical device, and pharmaceutical industries on FDA regulatory and compliance matters.
+She regularly advises clients on various health care regulatory topics, including telehealth, scope of practice, and the corporate practice of medicine.
+Additionally, she assists clients in the cosmetics, medical device, and pharmaceutical industries on FDA regulatory and compliance matters.

 Jean maintains an active pro bono practice at Mintz.
 Recently, Jean succeeded on an appeal before an administrative law judge and secured social security benefits for her client.
 Jean is also Senior Fellow for the Gitenstein Institute of Health Law and Policy at the Maurice A. Deane School of Law at Hofstra University.
 She frequently speaks at Hofstra University events focused on building a career in health law and mentors law students interested in pursuing the field.